 - Why is it worth the price?

 Be persuasive yet succinct, saving the more extensive write-up and how-to guide for your app’s website, or in-app onboarding process.

 And, as we mentioned in Step 2, you’ll want to pay extra attention to keywords for your Google Play description.

 Visually, you’ll want to include useful screenshots that look appealing in your app description and are relevant to what your potential customers are looking for.
 These should showcase the key parts of your app, making it look approachable to encourage downloads and, in turn, boost ranking.

 4. Pick the Right Category

-Placing your app in the proper category on both the Apple App Store and on Google Play is not only helpful for users who are browsing apps by category, but it is also best practice for ranking well.
+Placing your app in the proper category on both the Apple App Store and on Google Play is not only helpful for users who are browsing apps by category, but it is also best practice for helping your app to rank well.

 If you feel like your app fits into more than one category, there are 3 ways to approach your problem:

 - First, and most obviously, you’ll want to pick the category that best describes your mobile app.

 - Next, it’s a good idea to check out just how many apps are in each category; choosing the least competitive category gives your app a better chance of ranking closer to the top.